sqljoy/sqljoy/readme.md

 This is an organizational anti-pattern, but it's very common because it's tough to find developers with skills and experience running the full gamut of your software stack.

-With SQL Joy, you still have developers who are more comfortable doing frontend or backend development, but everyone can read, understand, and modify all the code.
-Rather than the terribly slow cycle above a frontend developer can mock up or even fully build the API they need, and reach out to an individual backend expert for advice or to complete the work.
-You can convert two backlogs into one and have all developers working on the highest priority work at any point in time.
-You have just one language to hire for and fewer specific skills and experience required.
-This is the promise of universal JavaScript.
+There will always developers who are more comfortable doing frontend or backend development - but with SQL Joy everyone can read, understand, and modify all the code.
+Rather than the kafkaesque cycle above, a frontend developer can mock up or even fully build the API they need, and reach out to an individual backend expert for advice or to complete the work.
+The two backlogs can be merged into one and all developers are free to do the highest priority work at any point in time.
+There is just one language to hire for and fewer specific skills and experience required.

-#### The Dream

-The idea of universal JavaScript is not new, it's what motivated Ryan Dahl to create NodeJS and now Deno.
-Being able to share code seamlessly across the frontend and backend is really convenient, especially when it comes to validation.
-For security validation has always needed to be done in the backend, but for timely user-feedback it also needs to happen in the frontend.
+This is not unique to SQL Joy, this has long been the promise of universal JavaScript (using JavaScript on both the server and the client.)
+It's what motivated Ryan Dahl to create NodeJS and now Deno.
+SQL Joy merely makes universal JavaScript applications easier and more pleasant to create and maintain.
+Being able to share code seamlessly across the frontend and backend is a productivity boon, especially when it comes to validation.
+For security, validation has always needed to be done in the backend, but for timely user-feedback it also needs to happen in the frontend.
+Keeping that logic in sync across different programming languages violates the DRY principle.

-JavaScript has matured into a respectable language that borrows inspiration and modern features from languages like Python.
+JavaScript, historically the butt of many jokes, has matured into a respectable language that borrows inspiration and modern features from languages like Python.
 It's the most popular programming language in the world by a wide margin because of its use in the browser.
-Additionally, with Microsoft having created TypeScript you can incrementally add an expressive and powerful type system to the language.
+With TypeScript, it's possible to incrementally add an expressive and powerful type system to the language.
 JavaScript tooling has also dramatically improved and modern JavaScript runtimes like V8 produce very efficient code that is an order of magnitude faster than interpreted languages like Python and Ruby.

 With Deno smoothing out the differences between browser JavaScript and server JavaScript, the time has really come for universal JavaScript.
-SQL Joy allows frontend and backend code to cohabit and interoperate seamlessly without having to change how it's structure or move or copy code across boundaries.
+SQL Joy leverages Deno and allows frontend and backend code to cohabit and interoperate seamlessly without having move or copy code across boundaries.
 We hope it makes the dream of universal JavaScript more competitive.

-#### Open Source Software

-It's important to be clear and honest about what parts of SQL Joy are open source under the OSI definition and what are not.
-The client library, server runtime library, and CLI tools / compiler are all OSI open source under the extremely permissive MIT license.
-The admin application is closed source and only free for small teams - but it is merely a convenience and not required to use SQL Joy.
-The server itself is licensed under the MIT License with [Commons Clause](https://commonsclause.com/) rider.

-The Commons Clause rider prohibits selling the software or offering it as a paid service.
-It came about as a reaction to large cloud companies profiting off open-source software while giving nothing back.
-As a result, the server is available source software with most of the rights and freedoms of open source software, minus that one exception about being able to profit directly off it.
-One may of course sell other products or services built with SQL Joy.

-This is a balance we're trying to strike between giving as many rights and freedoms to developers as possible without also preventing us from creating a profitable business on top of it - which is what pays for the development and improvement of SQL Joy for everyone.
-The Commons Clause is a short, simple, and elegant solution to the greatest flaw of OSI licenses.
+There is a massive advantage to be had in the reduction in mental context switching, in compartmentalizing of knowledge, in the amount of skills and knowledge required, and in overall complexity.

+#### Get early access

+SQL Joy is not yet released.
+You can [sign up here](https://danielkunz.typeform.com/to/zqLPQ0Kb) for access to the beta program when it opens in Q4.